 The CEO is appointed by the Governor in Council on the recommendation of the Minister following consultation with the Board.
-The CEO serves full-time, at pleasure for a term of up to six years, and may be reappointed but may serve a maximum of 10 years in total.
+The CEO serves full-time, at pleasure for a term of up to six years and may be reappointed but may serve a maximum of 10 years in total.

-The CEO is responsible for the management of the CER's day-to-day business and affairs, including the supervision of its employees and their work, and has all the responsibilities of a deputy head.
-However, they do not give directions with respect to any particular decision, order or recommendation that is made by the Commission or a commissioner.
+The CEO is responsible for the management of the CER's day-to-day business and affairs, including the supervision of its employees and their work, and has the rank and power of a deputy head.
+However, the CEO does not give directions with respect to any particular decision, order or recommendation that is made by the Commission or a commissioner.
 The CEO works closely with the Board and provides the Board with the support needed to carry out its responsibilities.